John-Richardson/system-design-primer/solutions/system_design/pastebin/README.md

 We could use a [relational database](https://github.com/donnemartin/system-design-primer#relational-database-management-system-rdbms) as a large hash table, mapping the generated url to a file server and path containing the paste file.

+We probably wouldn't want to store the pastes content in the relational store directly, as the reads per second average rate requires a retrieval time of roughly 25 ms (40 reads per sec).

 Instead of managing a file server, we could use a managed **Object Store** such as Amazon S3 or a [NoSQL document store](https://github.com/donnemartin/system-design-primer#document-store).

 An alternative to a relational database acting as a large hash table, we could use a [NoSQL key-value store](https://github.com/donnemartin/system-design-primer#key-value-store).
 We should discuss the [tradeoffs between choosing SQL or NoSQL](https://github.com/donnemartin/system-design-primer#sql-or-nosql).
 The following discussion uses the relational database approach.